-At April 30, 2013, our cash and cash equivalents and investments of \$391.5 million were held for working capital purposes, of which approximately \$7.1 million was held outside the United States and not presently available to fund domestic operations and obligations.
+At January 31, 2014, our cash, cash equivalents, and investments of \$501.3 million were held for working capital purposes, of which approximately \$60.1 million was held outside the United States and not presently available to fund domestic operations and obligations.
 If we were to repatriate cash held outside the United States, it could be subject to U.S. income taxes, less any previously paid foreign income taxes.

-Prior to fiscal 2010, we financed our operations primarily through private sales of equity securities.
-More recently we have financed our operations through cash generated from operations and our IPO.
-On July 25, 2012, we completed our IPO, in which 7,130,000 shares of common stock were sold to the public (inclusive of 5,617,259 shares of common stock sold by us).
-The public offering price of the shares sold in the IPO was \$42.00 per share.
-After deducting underwriting discounts and commissions, offering expenses payable by us, and net proceeds received by the selling stockholders, the aggregate net proceeds received by us totaled approximately \$215.4 million.
-We believe that our cash flow from operations with existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for at least the next 12 months.
-Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the costs to ensure access to adequate manufacturing capacity, and the continuing market acceptance of our products.
+We believe that our cash flow from operations with existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for the foreseeable future.
+Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the costs to acquire or invest in complementary businesses and technologies, the costs to ensure access to adequate manufacturing capacity, and the continuing market acceptance of our products.
+We may choose to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
-If we are unable to raise additional capital when desired, our business, operating results, and financial condition would be adversely affected.
+If we are unable to raise additional capital when desired, our business, operating results, and financial condition may be adversely affected.